Early Action Applicants

 CSS PROFILE Application

 You may complete this application beginning now.
 Collegeboard (CSS) will transmit the data to Emerson College as long as you pay the appropriate fees.
 Our CSS PROFILE school code is 3367.
-This application must be received on time for consideration of institutional need-based funds.
+This application must be received and processed before the early action deadline of February 2nd to be considered for institutional need-based funds.

 If your parents are divorced or separated:

 The noncustodial parent needs to fill out the Noncustodial Parent's Statement.
 Emerson College does not participate in the Noncustodial PROFILE offered by the College Board.
-This application must be received on time for consideration of institutional need-based funds.
+This application must be received by February 16th for consideration of institutional need-based funds.

 If you receive an initial tentative award, you may be required to submit the remaining documents to complete your file and verify your aid offer.
 Additional documents may include: